The White Bunny

-Ultimately, good design is not exclusively about beauty.
-Design is how it works, and how it makes you feel, and ecommerce web design is also about differentiation and positioning.
+Good design is not exclusively about beauty.
+Because design is how it looks, how it works, and how it makes you feel, ecommerce web design is also about differentiation and positioning.
+Tips and trends to stay ahead of the ecommerce design game.

 What to consider when designing an ecommerce website?
 Well, there are a few essential elements that make a good ecommerce website design.
 But listing them may not be that easy.
-First, there are many aspects to consider, and they change.
-And secondly, the key elements will depend on what you need.
+First, because there are many aspects to consider, and they change.
+And secondly, because those elements will depend on what you need.

 Again, good eCommerce website design is one that works.